Proximal Splitting Algorithms for Convex Optimization: A Tour of Recent Advances, with New Twists: A Brief Introduction to Convex Analysis and Fixed-Point Algorithms

+Let $\mathcal{Z}$ be a real Hilbert space and $T$ be a nonexpansive operator on $\mathcal{Z}$ with nonempty set of fixed points.
+A \textbf{fixed-point algorithm}, initialized with some $z^{(0)} \in \mathcal{Z}$, consists in iterating

-All algorithms presented in the paper are iterative algorithms having the simple form \eqref{eq0}.
-Note that the variable $z$ in \eqref{eq0} may not be the variable converging to a solution of the optimization problem at hand: it can be a concatenation of variables, like $z^{(i)}=(x^{(i)},u^{(i)})$, with $x^{(i)}$ converging to a solution and $u^{(i)}$ an auxiliary variable, the value of which is not of primary concern.
-Or it can be that there is an internal variable $x^{(i)}$, among the set of operations modeled by the abstract operator $T$, which converges to a solution, whereas $z^{(i)}$ is not interesting in itself.
-In any case, in this paper, we rely on the following theorem to establish convergence of the algorithms:
+where $i$ is the iteration counter and $z^{(i)}$ denotes the version of the variable $z$ produced during the $i$th iteration.
+Note that we have changed the name of the variable from $x$ to $z$ to emphasize that $z^{(i)}$ may not be the variable converging to a solution of the optimization problem at hand: it can be a concatenation of variables, like $z^{(i)}=(x^{(i)},u^{(i)})$, with $x^{(i)}$ converging to a desired solution and $u^{(i)}$ an auxiliary variable, the value of which is not of primary concern.
+Alternatively, it might be that there is an internal variable $x^{(i)}$ among the set of operations modeled by the abstract operator $T$, which converges to a solution, whereas $z^{(i)}$ is not interesting in itself.